Negin-Yazdani-Motlagh/YC-Job-Analytics/README.md

 - Stores parsed comments from each HTML file under the respective month key.
 - Includes metadata such as the number of job posts (numJobPost) for each month.
 - Provides a cleaned dataset for additional analysis or reporting.

+### `job_post_counts.json`
+***Purpose**:To provide a simplified summary of the number of job posts for each date extracted from the HTML_content file.
+This file is essential for quick analysis and visualization of job post trends over time.

+**Key Functionality**:
+- output:job_post_counts.json.
+Input:HTML content. script:count_job_posts.py
+- Stores the count of job posts associated with each date.
+- Provides a clear and concise structure for further data analysis or visualization